florian-ariasu/tank-battle-opengl-simulation/README.md

 4. Implement your changes & **commit** with a descriptive message.
 5. Push to GitHub and **open a Pull Request (PR)**.

-#### Where to Find Us
+#### 📬 Contact
-For discussions, feature requests, or questions, check out my GitHub profile: **[florian-ariasu](https://github.com/florian-ariasu)**.
-Let’s collaborate and build something amazing! 🚀
+For discussions, feature requests, or inquiries, please visit my GitHub profile.
+Contributions and feedback are always appreciated!

 ---